master-co/styled/README.md

 <a className="inline-flex font:14 italic">Button 2</a>
 <button className="inline-flex font:14 text:center italic font:bold">Button 3</button>
 ```
+⚠️ The target to extend only accept styled elements.

 # Inspiration
 Some of our core concepts and designs are inspired by these giants.